Part 1: Setup

 By default, newly created pipelines start life in a deactivated state.

-- Click "Activate" to activate the pipeline
+- Click on the previously created pipeline

 Recap¶